BSc (Hons) Sports Coaching & Performance Science (Top-up)

 This programme will allow you to:

-• build on vocational Coaching and Sport Science experience, providing a more detailed academic framework
+- build on the vocational sport coaching and performance science experience, providing a more detailed academic framework

-• acquire and convey new perspectives in sport science and coaching, challenging previous viewpoints
+- allow students to acquire and convey new perspectives in sport coaching and performance science, challenging previous viewpoints

-• provide advanced skills and knowledge for learners to develop a career within the sector
+- provide advanced investigatory skills and subject knowledge for learners to develop a career within the sector

 Modules include: